ABOUT LUMP CHARCOAL

-Charcoal is believed to be used as a fuel far back as 3500 B.C. in southern Europe and the Middle East.
-Evidence shows the Egyptians were the first to use charcoal to smelt iron, and later to produce glass.
+Charcoal is the oldest manufactured product known to mankind.
+Charcoal is believed to be used as a fuel far back as the Stone Age, due to evidence of cave drawings and carbon dating.
+Evidence also shows the Egyptians were the first to use charcoal for industrial purposes in 3500 B.C.–to smelt iron, and later to produce glass.
 Charcoal was also instrumental in the Bronze Age and the Iron Age.
 In the Middle Ages, charcoal production reached its peak for use in gunpowder, blast furnaces for casting cannons, and in the blacksmithing industry.
 Today, charcoal is an instrumental part of America’s favorite food-related pastime—barbecue!

 Why is lump charcoal better than briquettes?

 The briquette process was popularized by Henry Ford, who made briquettes in order to sell wood and sawdust byproducts from the Model T assembly line.
 Briquettes contain additives, fillers, and binders, like borax, starch, limestone, sodium nitrate, fly ash, mineral char, mineral carbon, and sawdust.
 Many “match lightable” briquettes also use petroleum.
 To create briquettes, these items are mixed together and pressed into a “pillow” of sorts.
 Because of these fillers, Briquettes produce more ash than lump charcoal.
 That ash can clog smokers during “low and slow” cooks.

 Lump charcoal burns hotter and longer than briquettes because of the absence of the fillers and binders.
 Lump is the most pure form of charcoal.
 It’s as close to pure carbon as you can get.
 Lump produces a consistent fire and taste, and allows you to add your own smoking woods to control the flavor and intensity.

 How can I tell the difference between good charcoal and bad charcoal?